-In the small town of South Normanton, Derbyshire, the Picture Palace opened on Monday 25th September 1911.
+In the small town of South Normanton, to the northeast of Alfreton, Derbyshire.
+The Picture Palace opened on Monday 25th September 1911.
 Despite the building’s resemblance to a chapel, this was a purpose-built cinema.
 It was owned by Messrs Woodward & Powell, and managed by Mr R. Powell.
 In the early days there was only one projector, and variety artistes appeared between film shows.

 By 1914 the proprietors were Pinxton Palace Company.
 In 1921 the cinema was taken over by Midland Empire Theatres.

-The Picture Palace’s main claim to fame was the employment of local pianist Al Bollington, who later found fame as a theatre organist.
+The Picture Palace’s main claim to fame was the employment of local pianist Al Bollington, who later found fame as a cinema organist.